 Sturdy wooden knife blocks are attractive, but sometimes they take up valuable counter space, and they can make grabbing a utensil quickly impossible.
 Opt instead for a magnetic knife holder that mounts to the wall above the stovetop.
 These slim, metallic strips can hold several knives and other metal objects within easy reach while you’re prepping and roasting meals.
 Plus, it’s a great way to show off an impressive collection.

 Overhead or On-the-Wall Pot Rack

 Small kitchens benefit the most from this idea, but nearly every kitchen can take advantage of the beauty and practicality of an overhead or on-the-wall pot rack.
 Wall-mounted racks are preferable for kitchens with ceilings too high to install a classic overhead rack or for those on a budget, and they’re as easy as putting up a handlebar and adding some S-hooks.

 Keeping your kitchen looking neat and clean doesn’t have to be a losing battle.
-Use these fantastic tips to organize your favourite room in the house in no time and keep it tidy and safe with minimal effort.
+Use these fantastic tips for kitchen organization in your favourite room in the house in no time and keep it tidy and safe with minimal effort.
 If your kitchen needs more refreshing than cleaning & organization can accomplish, we can help you with that.
 Download our FREE guide to cabinet refacing to learn more.